lattera/articles/hardenedbsd/2018-05-26_cross-dso-cfi/article.md

 the common sanitizer framework code.
 Applications compiled with CFI or SafeStack will then only have a single copy of the framework.

-libc is the most used library in base.
-The size of libc is relatively larger than other libraries and is turing-complete for attacker payloads.
-As it stands right now, libc is not compiled with LTO as it is a very complicated beast of a library.
-One could argue that Cross-DSO CFI isn't effective without libc support.
-Enabling LTO support for libc will take time.
-As the overused cliche goes: Rome wasn't built in a day.

-I have not tested Cross-DSO CFI, yet, and plan to very soon. llvm should automatically pick up that libc is not compiled with LTO and will not protect function calls to libc functions.
+I have not tested Cross-DSO CFI, yet, and plan to very soon.
 Even as I write this article, I have a build running to test building with Cross-DSO CFI.
+What has been tested so far is LTO + non-Cross-DSO CFI.

 Next I will need to integrate support in the RTLD for Cross-DSO CFI.
 Applications with the cfi-icall scheme enabled that call functions